- Home

 Investment in securities issued by the Company involves exposure to certain risks and, before making any investment decision in any security of the Company, potential investors should carefully analyze all the information contained in our Reference Form, the Financial Statements of the Company and respective explanatory notes, and the risk factors mentioned below.
 The Company’s business, financial condition, results of operations, cash flow, liquidity and/or future business may be adversely affected by any of the risk factors described below.
 It should be noted that the risks exposed here are not exhaustive; for more information, access our Reference Form.

-• The Company may not be able to integrate and capture synergies from acquisitions and associations, adversely affecting its growth strategy;
+- The Company may not be able to integrate and capture synergies from acquisitions and partnerships, adversely affecting its growth strategy;

-• The Company’s inability to honor its financial obligations, observe contractual restrictions and obtain additional capital necessary for its future growth, may adversely affect its business;
+- The Company’s inability to honor its financial obligations, comply with contractual restrictions and obtain additional capital necessary for its future growth may adversely affect its business;

-• The Company is subject to risks of unethical conduct, fraud, non-adherence to the rules and corruption;
+- The Company is subject to risks of non-compliance, unethical conduct, illicit activities, fraud and corruption;

-• Any changes to the data privacy legislation and regulations, as well as the interpretation thereof, may generate significant costs for the Company as well as compel it to change its business practices;
+- Possible changes in data privacy legislation and regulations, as well as their interpretation, may generate significant costs for the Company and force it to change its business practices;

 The risks described above are those that the Company is aware of and understands that may adversely affect it.
 In addition, additional risks not currently known, or considered non-material by the Company at this time, may also adversely affect the Company if they materialize.
 The market price of the securities issued by the Company may decrease due to any of these and / or other risk factors, in which case potential investors may lose a substantial part or even all of their investment in the securities issued of the Company.